jtb324/manhattan/README.md

 - `--bonferroni`: Bonferroni significance threshold (default: 5e-8).
 - `--suggestive`: Suggestive significance threshold (default: 1e-5).
 - `--pattern`: (Optional) File pattern to match if input is a directory.
+- `--x-axis-text-size`: Size of the x-axis title text (default: 12).
+- `--y-axis-text-size`: Size of the y-axis title text (default: 12).
+- `--title-text-size`: Size of the plot title text (default: 14).
+- `--color-list`: List of colors for the Manhattan plot, provided as a comma-separated string (default: "grey,skyblue").